-The new Math and Science building at Santa Catalina School stands out as a blend of the Spanish colonial tradition of the campus with modern forms and materials.
-The spaces around the building were also designed with a new-old approach to learning – using the landscape as an outdoor classroom.
+Completed in 2016, the new classroom building at Santa Catalina School stands out as a blend of the Spanish colonial tradition of the campus with modern forms and materials.
+The spaces around the building are also designed with a new-old approach to learning by using the landscape as an outdoor classroom.

 Multiple opportunities for learning abound.
-The entry plaza contains a brass inlaid ‘golden-ratio’ spiral that stretches between the historic campus and the new classroom building.
-Beneath a preserved group of oaks stands a stacked boulder wall composed of a variety of igneous, sedimentary, and metamorphic stone.
+The entry plaza contains a brass inlaid ‘golden-ratio’ spiral that connects the historic campus and the new classroom building.
+Beneath a preserved group of oaks stands a stacked boulder wall composed of a variety of igneous, sedimentary and metamorphic stone.
 Nearby, a cistern captures roof rainwater and stores it for summer irrigation.
 Once the tank fills, the water cascades into a concrete flume where students can learn about hydrodynamics and hydraulics.
-The water then spills into a series of terraced biofiltration planters where the plant material not only withstands occasional flooding, but also filters out impurities in the water.
+The water then spills into a series of terraced biofiltration planters where the plant material withstands occasional flooding and also filters out water impurities.